The eigenvalues and eigenfunctions of the non-linear equation associated to second order Sobolev embeddings: System formulation and background properties

-The proof of this is very similar to the line of arguments in the first possibility in the proof of Lemma~\ref{behasol}. \end{Remark}
+The proof of this is identical to that of the first possibility in the proof of Lemma~\ref{behasol}. \end{Remark}

-We show in the appendix, that the solution does not become oscillatory near $t_\infty$ for a range of parameters $(p,q)$.
+The solution does not become oscillatory near a singularity $t_\infty<\infty$ for a range of parameters $(p,q)$.
 Namely

 and \eqref{theimportant} holds true.
 In fact we conjecture that the latter is the case for all $p>1$ and $q>1$, but we are not currently able to complete the proof of this claim.
-We will not need this fact in the following, but only that $t_\infty$ is defined as in \eqref{defoftinfty} and that the components of the solution vector satisfy what we established in the previous lemmas and the remark.
+We will not need this fact below.